UPDATED MAR 5, 2020

 For a state known for fresh fish, Hawaii sure has a lot to offer when it comes to vegetarian and vegan eats.
 Oahu may not have the greatest amount of veggie restaurants, but what it lacks in quantity it makes up with quality.

 Smoothies?
 Sandwiches?
 Salads?
 Sweets?
 Peace Cafe on South King St. has one of the most diverse vegan menus on the island.
 The Heart & Seoul bibimbap with yuzu carrots, sesame, and miso paste is truly special.
-On a hot day, be sure to try their lemonade, made with turmeric, mint, and berries..
+On a hot day, be sure to try their lemonade, made with turmeric, mint, and berries.
 The extra-mellow, farmhouse vibe of the sunny interior only adds to its charm.

-Want to pair your vegetarian and vegan food with a peaceful ambiance?
+Want to pair your vegetarian and vegan food with a chill ambiance?
 Water Drop Vegetarian House is run by the Fo Guang Shan Buddhist temple, a sanctuary located just upstairs from the dining area.
 The inside may look simple, but the kitchen produces some of the best vegetarian food in Honolulu’s downtown area.
 Water Drop posts photos of their daily menu on their Facebook page, so you’ll have a chance to daydream about their food until it’s time for lunch.

 This local favorite for Indian cuisine is almost always busy, and once you taste the food, you’ll see why.
 The menu has a huge selection of vegetarian options, from curry to samosas.
 Can’t decide what to get?
 They offer a vegetarian sampler with rice, naan, and a selection of their most popular vegetarian dishes.

 Local, organic, and all vegan, it doesn’t get much better than Leahi Health.
-All three locations on Oahu pride themselves on supporting local farmers and bringing vegan options to the community.
+All four locations on Oahu pride themselves on supporting local farmers and bringing vegan options to the community.
 Their Rainbow Bowl is loaded with delicious ingredients that are sure to fill you up, like brown rice, avocado, goji berries, and more.
-Pair your food with one of their 18 different smoothies or house-made kombucha, and you’ll be good to go.
+Pair your food with one of their smoothies or house-made kombucha, and you’ll be good to go.

 Being on the go doesn’t have to mean sacrificing health.
 Tucker and Bevvy offers healthy options for a grab-and-go breakfast or lunch.
 We suggest the avocado toast or mango-mac nut bread for breakfast, and go with a salad-grain bowl for lunch (all can be conveniently packed to go).
 Their Veggie Stack panini, meanwhile, combines eggplant, sweet potato, provolone, basil, and other veggies on organic sprouted grain bread — it’s a vegan’s dream sandwich.